1977 VFL grand final: Third quarter

 Collingwood managed to maintain the momentum they had taken with them to half time, with Moore adding two goals early in the quarter to put the Magpies ahead for the first time.
-After another shot on goal hit the post, this time by Dench, the ball went back and forth for several minutes until a long kick into attack from Alves towards Baker was well intercepted by Worthington, who played on quickly to find Shaw free on the half-back flank.
-Shaw went for a run, taking two bounces before directing a short pass into the path of the hard-running Barham, who took the mark while still in motion, steadied with a bounce and kicked Collingwood's fifth goal for the term from 40 metres out to extend the margin to 27 points at the 28-minute mark.
+After another shot on goal hit the post, this time by Dench, the ball went back and forth for several minutes until a long kick into attack from Stan Alves towards Baker was well intercepted by Kevin Worthington, who played on quickly to find Shaw free on the half-back flank.
+Shaw went for a run, taking two bounces before directing a short pass into the path of the hard-running Ricky Barham, who took the mark while still in motion, steadied with a bounce and kicked Collingwood's fifth goal for the term from 40 metres out to extend the margin to 27 points at the 28-minute mark.

 In the dying seconds, Briedis marked within scoring distance but was judged to have pushed Manassa in the back before taking the mark.
 He subsequently threw the ball away in frustration, giving away a 15-metre penalty as the siren sounded.
-Collingwood led by 27 points a three-quarter time, and North Melbourne had not scored a goal since the 21-minute mark of the first quarter.

-At the three-quarter-time huddle, Collingwood coach Hafey angrily rebuked some of the Collingwood support staff were already congratulating the players, and implored his players to focus on finishing the game.
+Collingwood led by 27 points at three-quarter time, and North Melbourne had not scored a goal since the 21-minute mark of the first quarter.
+At the three-quarter-time huddle, Collingwood coach Tom Hafey angrily rebuked some of the Collingwood support staff who were already congratulating the players, and implored his players to focus on finishing the game.